akshinmustafayev/EasyJob/README.md

 }
 ```

-_Note: Do not specify argument_answer value, since it will be ignored when executing script_
+_Note 1: Do not specify argument_answer value, since it will be ignored when executing script_
+_Note 2: ID my be any other random GUID number

 ## Easy access